justinclayton/aws-organizations-scripts/README.md

 ## Wiping Accounts

-1. Download the `aws-nuke` binary from https://github.com/rebuy-de/aws-nuke/releases
+1. Download the `aws-nuke` binary from https://github.com/rebuy-de/aws-nuke/releases (make sure it's v2.10.0 or newer).
 2. Put it in /usr/local/bin and make it executable.
 3. Run `./wipe-accounts.py`